giicis/pareto-front-finder/README.md

 ## How this works

-1. Calculte profit using a very big number as a cost restriction.
+1. Calculate profit using a very big number as a cost restriction.
 2. Using the result in `1` get the max cost as
 3. Split `[0; max_cost]` in `n` partitions. `n` is the number of workers
 4. Assign each worker a partition
 5. For each worker
-    1. Find the pareto front of that partition using the epslins restrictions algorithm
+    1. Find the pareto front of that partition using the epsilon restrictions algorithm

 Of course this is a simplified explanation.
-For a complete descrition, check the source code.
+For a complete description, check the source code.

 ## Results
 This program produces a json file with a vector of information for each iteration.
-You can see how the information is presented in the file `pareto_front_dfisplay.ipynb`
+You can see how the information is presented in the file `pareto_front_display.ipynb`